Impact of the form of weighted networks on the quantum extreme reservoir computation: Quantum reservoir weight distribution

 Next to explore the difference associated with the tail we found in the DTC models distribution, we employ the Cauchy distribution.
 The reason for this is as follows.
 In classical reservoir computation, the Cauchy distribution was used to obtain the edge of chaos where the reservoir computation should be optimal \cite{Toyoizumi2020}.
 Hence it is interesting to see the properties of the feature map generated by the Cauchy distribution.
 The Cauchy distribution is given by

 where $\gamma$ is the scale parameter.
 Since the Cauchy distribution has a power-law tail, one would expect that the weight distribution exhibits a long tail.
 The unitary matrix $U_\text{C}$ for this Cauchy-random model is defined as follows.
-First we generate a complex-valued $N \times N$ matrix $A$ whose real and imaginary parts in each entry are drawn from the Cauchy distribution~(\ref{def_Cauchy}).
-Then we take a Hermitian operator $B = (A + A^\dagger) / 2$.
-Finally, we define the unitary matrix $U_\text{C}$ as $U_\text{C} = e^{-i B}$.
-Further we set $\gamma = 0.04$ in Eq.~\ref{def_Cauchy} for consistency with the corresponding parameter of the Haar-random model ($\sigma \approx 0.04$) and the size $N$ is set as $N = 2^L = 1024$.
+First, we generate an $N \times N$ Hermitian matrix $A$ whose real and imaginary parts in each independent entry are drawn from the Cauchy distribution~(\ref{def_Cauchy}).
+Then we define the unitary matrix $U_\text{C}$ as $U_\text{C} = e^{-i A}$.